Rugal/rugal.github.com/_posts/2013-11-01-compile-vim-with-python-interceptor.md

             --enable-cscope
 make && sudo make install
 {%endhighlight%}

-be ware of the `with-python-config-dir` is different according to your system, check the python configure directory by your own.
+Beware of the `with-python-config-dir` is different according to your system, check the python configure directory by your own.